StatCan/egp-crn/load_NRN_to_EXT_REF/README.md

 File need to be modified to meet user needs and saved with '.yml' extension.

 ### Projection file
-The scripts looks for a .prj file, name specified in configuration file, in the current working directory.
+The scripts needs a .prj file, it's name have to be specified in configuration file and it has to be placed in the current python working directory.
+A .prj for custom NGD PCS_Lambert_Conformal_Conic is provided with the code.